nham/wabbo/entries/2015-05-23-probability-4.md

 $$\log \frac{\mathbb{P}(B | A)}{\mathbb{P}(B | \neg A)} = 1$$

-we must have a factor of 10.
+the factor $\mathbb{P}(B | A) / \mathbb{P}(B | \neg A)$ must equal 10.
 Recall that in the example above with heart disease and men dying in their beds, the factor was less than 3.
 So it is often more convenient to use a smaller unit.
 For this reason Turing introduces the *deciban*, or one-tenth of a ban.
 I. J. Good says of the deciban:

  > A deciban or half-deciban is about the smallest change in weight of evidence that is directly perceptible to human intuition.